Walk to the pretty village of Amou

 head down to the Basque town of St. Jean de Luz.
 It has a fishing port too so there are plenty of excellent restaurants for tasty locally-caught seafood.
 Its town centre reveals a mixture of old world charm and medieval architecture which you can explore through the narrow lanes.

-The French Basque towns are famous for the game of pelote, a court sport played against a wall with a ball, and a basket racket.
-Imagine squash with a basket on your hand and a ball that travels the speed of Michael Schumacher!
+The French Basque towns are famous for the game of Pelote, a court sport played against a wall with a ball, and a basket racket.
+Imagine squash with a basket on your hand and a ball that travels very fast indeed!
 Competition starts up in the autumn and you can catch the game being played in towns such as Biarritz, Anglet, Dax, Bayonne, St Jean de Luz, Capbreton, Hossegor and Bidart.
 For this and other activities in the area, go to www.cote-sorties.com and click on the 'sport' heading.

 Have you visited Bareyts?